Ask Dr. Scofield: Guidelines For Transitioning To A New Running Shoe

 Runners swear by their shoes, and for good reason.
 The type of shoe a runner wears may affect performance, and can make a difference between a running career marked by victories—or by repeated injuries.

 Running is a high injury sport

 “Running is a very high injury sport,” says Dr. Scofield.
 “About a quarter of runners who sign up for marathons don’t show up at the start line.
 During my sports medicine fellowship, we did a study of people who registered, but did not show up, for the Twin Cities Marathon.
 Of those, 67 percent, or about two-thirds, were unable to compete due to an injury in their training process.

 Incidence of runner injury is much higher than it is for cyclists, swimmers, or basketball players.
 “There’s something about the impact of running that makes runners more prone to injuries, chronic tendonopathies, and stress fractures,” says Dr. Scofield.
-“Most injuries are the result of training error, or to the mechanics of how someone runs—but the type of running shoe you wear can make a difference.”
+“Most injuries are the result of training error, or to the mechanics of how someone runs—but the type of new running shoe you wear can make a difference.”

 There are a variety of running shoe styles available, and Dr. Scofield assesses them based on whether they have a high or low “heel to toe drop.”
 Traditional highly cushioned shoes have a higher heel to toe drop; minimalist shoes with a flat sole have a low heel to toe drop.

 “The shoe you choose should be tailored to your physical condition, and any injuries you might have,” explains Dr. Scofield.
 “As a runner, I have a specific type of Achilles tendonopathy that doesn’t do well in a flat running shoe with little or no cushion.
 I run in light trainers that have a fairly high heel to toe drop.
 I’ve tried to transition to a trainer with a lower heel to toe drop, but this causes problems for my insertional Achilles tendonopathy, and makes it harder for me to wear lighter shoes.”